quicwg/multipath/draft-ietf-quic-multipath.md

 In addition to NO_ERROR(0x0) following {{QUIC-TRANSPORT}}, the following QUIC error codes are defined for use in the PATH_ABANDON frame.

-APPLICATION_ABANDON (TBD): The endpoint is abandoning the path at the request of the application.
+APPLICATION_ABANDON (TBD-09): The endpoint is abandoning the path at the request of the application.
 The application has determined that it no longer needs this path.
 This error is used when the application layer decides to stop using a specific path.

-RESOURCE_LIMIT_REACHED (TBD): The endpoint is abandoning the path because it cannot allocate sufficient resources to maintain it.
+RESOURCE_LIMIT_REACHED (TBD-10): The endpoint is abandoning the path because it cannot allocate sufficient resources to maintain it.
 This is due to limitations in the transport layer's capacity.
 This error indicates that resource constraints prevent the continuation of the path.